Judy Malloy

 Originally Published in Leonardo, vol 21, No 4 pp 371-375, 1988

-This classic paper (abridged here) describes early information art work, that was created in the 1980's.
+This classic paper (somewhat shortened here) describes early information art work, that was created in the 1980's.

 Abstract: The author formed companies to collect technical information.
 The information was used as iconography in experimental books, installations, performances, files and other art which examines the role of technology in our culture.
 The paper discusses the meaning of technical information and describes three projects: OK Research, which collected and studied all kinds of technological information, OK Genetic Engineering, which was an investigation of the biotechnology industry, and Bad Information, which collected and used information about the computer industry.